Education

 Austin Sanchez: Undergraduate Student at the University of Texas at Austin, TX

-My name is Austin Sanchez and I am a 2nd year student majoring in Environmental Engineering at the University of Texas.
-I joined the Ocean Engineering Group’s research team in the spring of my 1st year and I’ve been working with them since then.
-My role is on the experimental side.
-I’ve been working a project in which we are trying to optimize jet speeds in a clam dredge.
-I’ve been designing the clam dredge manifold and jets with 3D software and 3D printing them here on campus.
-There have been many challenges and logistical obstacles along the way; however, participating in this research has been a great opportunity for me and I’ve experienced a lot of growth because of it.
+Austin Sanchez is majoring in Environmental Engineering at the University of Texas.
+He joined the Ocean Engineering Group’s research team working with the experimental side of the project.
+He has been working to optimize jet speeds in a clam dredge designing the manifold and jets with 3D software and 3D printing them on campus.
+There have been many challenges and logistical obstacles along the way; however, he feels that by participating in this research he has had a great opportunity and experienced tremendous growth working with this team.

 Molly Spencer: Graduate Student at The University of Southern Mississippi Gulf Coast Research Laboratory, Ocean Springs, Mississippi